Haramide/Data-Cleaning-EDA-with-SQLServer/Nashvile housing/Nashvile housing README.md

 ### Data-Cleaning-with-SQLServer
-These is a project i analysed and wrangled starting as a data analyst with AlexTheAnalyst tutorial video.
+This is a project i analysed and wrangled starting as a data analyst with AlexTheAnalyst tutorial video.

 ### Project-2 NashvilleHousing cleaning